|

 Mountain

-It was the eve of the last Christmas Eve of the millennium, when the two hikers Herculina and Promethea set out late in the afternoon for a walk in the forest.
-On this day after the Winter Solstice, the Sun shone a warm blanket over all the outdoors, as it radiated beautiful lighting through the western clouds on its descent.
-As the two pilgrims strolled along the path up the mountain, the sunset had begun with the peachiest of subtle hues, then grown more and more bright into the deepest of pinks and oranges as it drew lower under the horizon and penetrated the thin, shiny bank of clouds and blue sky.
-The two stopped along the switchback trail to bask in the glory of the sunset event, drinking in the firmament, the holy sky of Solstice glow.
+of Initiation ~ Capricorn It was the eve of the last Christmas Eve of the millennium late in the afternoon when two hikers, Herculina and Promethea, set out for a walk in the forest.
+On this the day after the winter solstice, the Sun shone a warm blanket of radiant light on its descent through the western clouds.
+Sunset had begun with the peachiest of subtle hues as the two pilgrims strolled along the path up the mountain then it grew more and more bright into the deepest of pinks and oranges as it drew lower under the horizon to penetrate the thin, shiny bank of clouds and blue sky.
+The hikers stopped along the switchback trail to bask in the glory of the sun's swansong, drinking in the firmament of the holy sky in solstice glow.

 As the Sun had gone low and to return on the same path would be darker, Promethea suggested, to scale the mountain downwards, taking another of the trails than the one they had climbed.
 Onward they went, walking in the dark across the ridge of the mountain, taking steps carefully in the limited light in order not to slip and fall.
 Soon after starting to descend Herculina pointed out the path was getting obscure, and so the two turned around to retrace their steps.
 But their subsequent attempt to find the path got them even more off course.
 Realizing the darkness was obscuring the trail, they couldn't see where to go.
 Promethea suggested the way down would be to walk along the nearby ravine, and since it appeared to go in the right direction this seemed reasonable for some distance as they traversed the empty stream bed.

 There was no choice but to turn back, best as they could do this.
 So as they clung their fingernails into the ground, backs hugging the hill underneath them, they made an agreement: to stay together, to get back up to the top of the ridge, and to look for the same path they had come up.
 And not to go onwards unless both were in agreement as to direction.
 They still had to get back up to the ridge, and attempting to scream for help, they had moved some distance up the slippery hill before realizing how imperiled they were from the danger of sliding.
 And they knew, once they assessed the situation, it was important to get their bearings before moving on.
 They tried to breathe as they straddled the side of the mountain, holding for life as they inched across the hill.
 It was a matter of sliding backs to the ground across and up the big hill in order to reach a multiple-trunked tree, the first milestone at which they could stop with something to brace them.
 Gathering their senses, all of a sudden nothing that had seemed important before, other than their survival and rescue, was relevant whatsoever.
 There was no more time, only getting to the tree.
 And it didn't get easier, until that milestone was reached.
 Grounding to the tree, panting and shaking, as Herculina and Promethea collected their energies they remembered, thankfully, that the Solstice full moon was due to rise ever so shortly.
 Having acknowledged the inclemently warm weather of the evening now that their ability to move was restored, they climbed on foot to a higher ledge, and after screaming many cries of "help" towards civilization for several minutes, with no success, they surrendered themselves to the increasing possibility of having to stay out there all night.
 And just then, the moon rose.
+Assessing the situation further, an inventory revealed the ritual piece they had blessed in the tree, along with Promethea's vessel of water, had been lost to the darkness of the ravine.
+Nevertheless they celebrated the newly risen light by splitting the last of their rations, a tangerine, and waited for the moon's glow to increase.

 Click here to read the classical Capricorn myth and interpretations, from The Labours of Hercules.